vele616/monorepo/packages/jobboard/website/content/jobs/sales-development-representative-es-it-urbantz-bpMoK.md

 You are energetic and positive-minded and wish to pursue a career in sales.

 *   Your level of Spanish or Italian must be close to native and you speak proficient level of English.
-*   You have 3 to 6 years of prospecting experience, and a a track record of performance in a previous similar role.
+*   You have 3 to 6 years of prospecting experience, and a track record of performance in a previous similar role.
 *   At least one experience in SaaS or software selling is a big big plus.
 *   You are eager to pick up the phone and talk with leads.
 *   You want to take initiative, tackle new obstacles, and solve problems we have not encountered before.